NolanCOR/NolanCOR/README.md

 Curiosity leads me to test and build many projects I find interesting.

-Former cybersecurity forensic analyst, I used to spend time on CTF 🏳️ This brought me a better security awarness in my development process 🔒
+Former cybersecurity forensic analyst, I used to spend time on CTF 🏳️ This brought me a better security awareness in my development process 🔒

 Today my favorite stack for building website is :
 - **Astro** or **NextJS** with **Tailwind** for the frontend part.